 Assigned floor monitors on each floor will ensure that these procedures have been followed prior to evacuation.
 If a problem arises, it should be directed to the Building Coordinator.

-Click here to learn more about resuming classes on Blackboard.
+Click here to learn more about resuming classes on Canvas.

 For more information on evacuation procedures during tropical weather, visit the Student Affairs website.